Rene Pinto Preview, Player Props: Rays vs. Rockies

 Rene Pinto At The Plate

-- Pinto is batting .276 with a home run and a walk.
+- Pinto has a home run and two walks while hitting .250.

-- In two games this year, Pinto has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Pinto has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.